Built to Build: Blog

 How awesome would it be to have a detailed and documented process for your team to follow that delights your customers and streamlines your production?

-Enroll in the Built to Grow program and you’ll get the Customer Experience System, along with the Hiring, Estimating, and Scheduling systems as part of the Built to Build Framework.
+When you enroll in the Built to Grow program, you’ll get the Customer Experience System, along with the Hiring, Estimating, and Scheduling systems as part of the Built to Build Framework.

 You’re going to struggle until you have the systems in place.
 Create a business that works for you instead of the other way around.

-The Built to Build Academy™ creates confident construction business owners through on demand business training and coaching programs so you can make more money, stop worrying, and get your life back
+The Built to Build Academy® creates confident construction business owners through business training and coaching programs so you can make more money, stop worrying, and get your life back